 Example: 30 ounces divided by 10 feeds per 24 hours = 3 ounces

-The amount of milk you are able to pump is dependent on how old your baby is, what time of day you pump, when you last nursed or pumped and your breast storage capacity.
+The amount of milk you are able to pump is dependent on how old your baby is, what time of day you pump, when you last nursed or pumped, and your breast storage capacity.

-- Wait 30 - 60 minutes since the last milk removal
+Wait 30 - 60 minutes since the last milk removal

-The average amount that parents pump during a regular pumping session is 3- 4 ounces.
+The average amount to expect from pumping during a regular pumping session is 3- 4 ounces.
 (6) If you are pumping between feeds, the amount may be closer to 1.5 - 2 ounces.

 Pumping should be comfortable and never hurt.
-If a flange is too big or too small it can be uncomfortable and cause damage to the nipple and areola.
+If a flange is too big or small, it can be uncomfortable and cause damage to the nipple and areola.
 If the shield/flange is the wrong size, it will not be as effective at removing milk and can affect your milk supply over time.
 If you’re taking the time to pump, you want to get the most milk possible.

-- Add heat - use a warm heat pack to encourage milk flow
+Add heat - use a warm heat pack to encourage milk flow

-- Relax!
+Relax!
 Stress inhibits milk flow

 Storing Your Milk

-- Always wash your hands and storage containers before pumping and storing your milk
+Always wash your hands and storage containers before pumping and storing your milk

-- Label the storage container with the date (and child’s name if needed)
+Label the storage container with the date (and child’s name if needed)

-- Store 2 - 4 ounces per container.
+Store 2 - 4 ounces per container.
 Smaller amounts are better so milk is not wasted

-- Freshly pumped milk can stay at room temperature for 4 hours (up to 6 - 8 hours)
+Freshly pumped milk can stay at room temperature for 4 hours (up to 6 - 8 hours)

 In the back of the refrigerator for 4 days (up to 8 days)

-- In the freezer section of a refrigerator for 9 months
+In the freezer section of a refrigerator for 9 months

-- In a deep freezer for 12 months
+In a deep freezer for 12 months

 Using Your Stored Milk

-Milk quality does degrade the longer it is in the freezer, so it is best to only store what you will need for your baby for a couple of days in most circumstances.
-(7) Store newly pumped milk in back of older pumped milk so you grab the older pumped milk to give your baby first.
+Milk quality does degrade the longer it is in the freezer, so it is best only to store what you will need for your baby for a couple of days in most circumstances.
+(7) Store newly pumped milk in the back of older pumped milk so you grab the older pumped milk to give your baby first.

 Thaw milk from the freezer in the fridge overnight

-- Never microwave or heat milk on the stove
+Never microwave or heat milk on the stove

-- Warm defrosted milk in a sealed container in a bowl of warm water
+Warm defrosted milk in a sealed container in a bowl of warm water

-- Always check milk temperature before feeding your baby
+Always check milk temperature before feeding your baby

-- Use thawed milk within 24 hours and room temperature milk within 2 hours
+Use thawed milk within 24 hours and room temperature milk within 2 hours